popsim-consortium/stdpopsim/docs/tutorial.rst

 The final ingredient we need before simulating is a specification of the number of samples from each population.
-We'll simulate 10 samples each from YRI and CHB, and zero from CEU, using ``msprime`` as the simulation engine:
+We'll simulate 5 diploids each from YRI and CHB, and zero from CEU, using ``msprime`` as the simulation engine:

 .. code-block:: python

-   samples = model.get_samples(10, 0, 10)
+   samples = {"YRI": 5, "CHB": 5, "CEU": 0}
    engine = stdpopsim.get_engine("msprime")
    ts = engine.simulate(model, contig, samples)
    print(ts.num_sites)
    # 88063

 And that's it!
 It's that easy!
-We now have a tree sequence describing the history and genotypes of 20 genomes, between which there are 88,063 variant sites.
+We now have a tree sequence describing the history and genotypes of 20 haploid genomes, between which there are 88,063 variant sites.
 (We didn't set the random seed, though, so you'll get a somewhat different number.)